 With sports betting apps live in Arizona, it won’t be long before sports fans will be able to visit some of the best Arizona sportsbooks to place a bet in person.
 Luckily, some locations do have kiosks and betting windows already available.

 After a legislative session filled with potential roadblocks and delays, the House and Senate both voted to legalize sports wagering and Gov. Doug Ducey finalized the legalization in April 2021.
-Sports betting is now officially live.
+Sports betting is now officially live and part of that bill allows tribal casinos in Arizona to open a retail sportsbook without an online app.

 Live Sportsbooks In Arizona

 As a result of 18 sportsbook licenses awarded, we expect more than a dozen legal sportsbooks to be up and running as early as 2022.
 But note that no official start or launch dates have been announced for these retail sportsbooks.
 Sometimes it takes longer for retail sportsbooks to launch as they need to be built, either inside a tribal casino or at a professional sports stadium.